 Joe and Angela were terrified of deadhead miles.
-They thought that taking small loads, even at extremely low rates, was better than an empty rig.
-They didn’t have any evidence of that, but it made sense, right?
-They called it Goldilocks Routing – it had to be just right.
+They thought that taking small loads, even at extremely low rates was better than an empty rig.
+Joe didn’t have any evidence of that, but it made sense, right?
+Called it Goldilocks Routing – it had to be just right.
 Sometimes they’d drive five extra hours out of their way just to pick up a load so when they dropped the last one, they’d still have something in the trailer.

 Angela would puzzle over maps for hours to find the right routes.
 A keen eye on the load boards helped them start to make more money, but after a year, they both agreed: they needed better tools.
 Routing and LTL had to be managed with precision.
 Google Maps was just not cutting it.

 Drivers have to be aware of the roads – which ones they want to take and what they want to avoid.
 After an unexpected detour took them through the panhandle of West Virginia and cost them an extra IFTA payment, Angela now plots things a lot more carefully.
 Deciding to focus on the Midwest and leave Texas to the Texans, she’s starting to learn what are the best loads for them, but the routing can still stump her.
 Finding the best way to put together LTL loads in the 21st century shouldn’t require index cards and a magnetic whiteboard, should it?

 What is LTL and How Does It Work?

 Less than truckload (LTL) means that a shipment or load does not fill the entire truck.
 Typically, freight consolidation shipments can weigh from 100 to 10,000 pounds and are usually stacked on pallets.
 LTL carriers often carry several separate shipments at once.
 Small businesses like to use LTL because it is more affordable and offers some flexibility.